Altrentorae/ImageViewer/README.md

 * This project does not have a release download, if you wish to use it before release please build it yourself.
 If you wish to help the development process feel free to fix some issues and open a pull request.

 * This is a project that I have worked on-and-off for the last year or so, it was never intended for public use but I changed my mind.
 Some things may not work as you may expect, I do not have a UX designer on hand.

+* Not all packages in packages.config are still required in this version, however removing them from the config can cause issues.